Des-q: a quantum algorithm to provably speedup retraining of decision trees: Motivation of our method

-Lastly, the piecewise linear split approach expands upon the oblique linear split method by constructing multiple piecewise linear hyperplanes, resulting in the creation of $k$ distinct branches or regions.
-These hyperplanes are defined by anchor points, and each training example is assigned to one of these branches based on its proximity to one of the k anchor points.
-The selection of these multiple piecewise linear hyperplanes is a more challenging task compared to the oblique split hyperplane method.
-Nevertheless, it can yield significant advantages in terms of reducing tree depth and enhancing generalization performance, particularly when multiple features exhibit strong correlations with each other.
+The piecewise linear split method extends the oblique linear split by using multiple hyperplanes to create $k(\geq 2)$ branches or regions.
+Each hyperplane is defined by anchor points, and examples are assigned based on their proximity to these points.
+Although selecting these hyperplanes is more complex than the oblique method, it can significantly reduce tree depth and improve generalization, especially when multiple features are strongly correlated.

-In particular, Liu \etal \cite{liu2020novel} proposed using the piecewise linear split technique to construct a Multi-Split Decision Tree (MSDT) method for multi-class classification.
-In this method, each separate branch is treated as a cluster, with the branch's anchor point corresponding to the cluster's centroid.
-To identify the appropriate anchor point, they initially calculate the relevance of each feature, referred to as \emph{feature weights}, in predicting the target label using the RELIEF-F feature selection algorithm \cite{kononenko1994estimating}.
-Subsequently, they employ $k$-means \cite{lloyd1982least}, where they use a \textit{weighted distance measure} to cluster the examples to their closest clusters, creating $k$ clusters.
-The rationale behind using weighted distance in $k$-means centroid calculation is that the original $k$-means algorithm is unsupervised and typically applied to unlabeled data.
-In contrast, decision tree construction algorithms aim to generate splits that minimize either node class impurity in classification tasks or variance in regression tasks.
-As these two objectives can differ significantly, a way to reconcile them is to employ weighted (or supervised) $k$-means clustering.
-This approach assigns greater weight to features strongly correlated with the label vector, ensuring that nodes generated by the supervised $k$-means method at any given depth effectively minimize node class impurity.
-Our approach to constructing decision trees for regression and binary classification also builds on a similar concept, involving piecewise linear splits using a supervised clustering algorithm.
+In particular, Liu \etal \cite{liu2020novel} proposed using the piecewise linear split technique to create a Multi-Split Decision Tree (MSDT) for multi-class classification.
+In MSDT, each branch acts as a cluster with an anchor point as its centroid.
+They first calculate feature weights using the RELIEF-F algorithm \cite{kononenko1994estimating} to determine feature relevance.
+Then, they use weighted $k$-means \cite{lloyd1982least} to cluster examples, forming $k$ clusters.
+This weighted approach ensures nodes generated by the supervised $k$-means minimize node class impurity by giving more weight to features strongly correlated with the target label, aligning with the decision tree's objective to minimize class impurity or variance.